Self-Employed Health Insurance Deduction

 Deducting Long-term Care Insurance Premiums

-Premiums you pay for a long-term care insurance policy may also be deductible.
-The deductions are limited to the lower of the amount you actually pay or a premium dollar limit based on your age.
+Premiums you pay for a long-term care insurance policy may also be deductible under this self-employed health care deduction.
+The deductions are limited to the lower of the amount you actually pay or a premium dollar limit based on the age of the beneficiary (see above).

-To qualify for this deduction, you must be paying premiums for a qualified long-term care insurance contract that meets specific requirements, including that it must be renewable.
-The policy must provide specific long-term care services.
+To qualify for this deduction, you must be paying premiums for a qualified long-term care insurance contract that meets specific requirements, including:

 The health care premium deduction is only available against a profit; if your business had a loss, you cannot claim this deduction.
 Premiums for your family may also be deducted, based on the same restrictions as above.